JDonnellyCodeInstitute/weather/README.md

 ### Lighthouse Scores

 The lighthouse evaluation is a dev ops tool that allows you to get a score measured on performance, accessibility, best practices, and search engine optimisation.
 The aim is to have a score of over 90 for each evaluation point.
-Below shows the World Wide Weather scores.
+Below are the World Wide Weather scores:

 ![Lighthouse](assets/images/lighthouse.png)